l3shyyy/ProxyLogon-Useful-PowershellScripts/README.md

 Thank you for reading!

 # Scheduled-Task-Check
-A Simple Powershell script that exports Scheduled Tasks to the Temp Directory.
+Description: A Simple Powershell script that exports Scheduled Tasks to the Temp Directory.

-To run this command:
+Usage:
 1) Ensure Execution Policy is allowed on your device:<br />
 **Set-ExecutionPolicy Unrestricted**<br />
 NOTE: After executing, it is good practice to set back to restrcited